 The website launched late last year and is the search engine’s biggest consumer education campaign.
 Focusing on the web safety, dangers of the internet, scams, along with advice on how to keep your devices secure.
 Read the full story here.

 But can we depend on tech giants with our personal data, do they really have our interest at heart, or is it just about public relations?

 Apple further argued in the above case that extracting the data could threaten consumer trust and tarnish the brand.

-There are blurred lines between private information, public security and government control.
-For now, there’s not much we can do other than taking appropriate precautions online and being aware of what’s happening in the tech world, to defend for our rights if we need to.
+There are blurred lines between private information, public security, and government control.
+For now, there’s not much we can do other than taking appropriate precautions online and being aware of what’s happening in the tech world, to defend our rights if we need to.

 Need advanced computer security protection?
 Take care of your computer today.
 Click here for more information.